 Adjust How You Sit in the Car

-Many people are surprised to discover how they sit in the car can play a crucial role in neck pain and comfort.
-For instance, placing your headrest at the center of your head can help prevent the back and forth whipping motion that hurts so much after sudden stops.
+Many people are surprised to discover how sitting in the car can play a crucial role in neck pain and comfort.
+For instance, placing your headrest at the center of your head can help prevent the back-and-forth whipping motion that hurts so much after sudden stops.
 Also, sitting in a more upright position can relieve the pressure on your lower back while adequately supporting your head and helping to relieve neck pain.

 Support Your Neck When Traveling